Huevos ahogados: Drowned eggs in red sauce

 - In a medium saucepan, heat the pork lard (or oil) over medium heat.
 Pour the sauce, salt and pepper and let it simmer for 2 minutes.

-- Add two cups of hot water or chicken stock.
+- Add the remaining hot water or chicken stock.
 Raise the heat on the stove to medium high and bring to a boil.
 Let the sauce cook for 5 minutes.

 - Add the eggs directly into the sauce very carefully so that they won’t break.
 Let them boil for a few seconds and, with a spoon pour over some hot sauce so that they also cook on top.